 When you hear a child say “My face hurts from smiling so much”, you know your mission is a noble and successful one.
-Founded by Hong Kong Moms Nicole Woolhouse and Harriet Cleverly, Box of Hope has been putting smiles on the faces of children in need since 2008.
-The philanthropic endeavor started from the simple desire to teach their own combined six children the gift of giving.
+Founded by Hong Kong Moms Nicole Woolhouse and Harriet Cleverly, and now run by Sian Taylor, Box of Hope has been putting smiles on the faces of children in need since 2008.
+The philanthropic endeavor started from the simple desire to teach children the power of giving.

 How it Works:

 How to Participate:

 - Where can I get a box?
 Anywhere!
 Shoe stores are happy to give them away, Bookazine and Ikea often have pre-decorated ones.
 Plastic boxes can be used and are longer lasting.